 Material: paper, cardboard

-Useful Tools: scalpel, small clamps and needles for fixing
+Helpful tools: scalpel, bone folder, small clamps and needles for fixing

-Manufacturer classifies the models in 4 levels of difficulty:
+The manufacturer classifies his models in five levels of difficulty one:

 Airship LZ 126 (ZR-3 "USS Los Angeles")